KangOxford/Volume-Forecasting/README.md

   * Past traded volume
   * Past traded number of orders
 * [How and When are High-Frequency Stock Returns Predictable?](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4095405) by Jianqing Fan
+* Create database(SQLite) and webapp based on Flask